Nitrokey/nethsm/docs/system-design.md

 * valid input and output data types for each HTTPS endpoint, which correspond to the "Values" stored in each data store,
 * constraints for each data type, e.g. "a KeyID needs to be a string of alphanumeric characters, which is between 1 and 128 characters long".

-## Roles {#sec-dd-r}

-Each user account configured on the NetHSM has _one_ of the following _Roles_ assigned to it.
-Following is a high-level description of the operations allowed by individual _Roles_, for endpoint-specific details please refer to the REST API documentation.

-R-Administrator

-: A user account with this _Role_ has access to all operations provided by the REST API, with the exception of "key usage" operations, i.e. message signing and decryption.

-R-Operator

-: A user account with this _Role_ has access to all "key usage" operations, a read-only subset of "key management" operations and "user management" operations allowing changes to their own account only.

-R-Metrics

-: A user account with this _Role_ has access to read-only metrics operations only.

-R-Backup

-: A user account with this _Role_ has access to the operations required to initiate a system backup only.

-## Tags {#sec-dd-t}

-To enable a fine-grained access control of key usage operations, Operator user accounts can get assigned a list of _Tags_ granting them access to restricted keys.

-_Tags_ are managed by R-Administrator users:

-- Keys can be subject to a restriction list: a set of _Tags_ in which **one** of them need to be matched for the key to be used.
-- Operator users get assigned a set of _Tags_ enabling them the use of the corresponding keys.
-It can be read but not modified by the user.

 ## Encryption Architecture {#sec-dd-ea}